Bermuda Cruises 2018 - 2019

 Hamilton offers plenty of opportunities to experience Bermuda's culture, history and outdoors.
 Two separate art museums boast international art collection.
 Historic forts offer the perfect place to learn about Bermuda's colonial past.
 And adventurous visitors will relish the chance to snorkel or dive among the underwater shipwrecks and coral reefs.Highlights of Hamilton

 - Snorkel in pristine waters and explore the coral reefs

 - Explore a real shipwreck on a guided diving tour

 - Go shopping along the picturesque storefronts of Front Street, or catch a street festival there on warm summer nights

 The smallest of Bermuda's cruise ports, St. George's Harbour provides easy access to Bermuda's historical district and former capital, St. George.
 Located on the northeast tip of the island, St. George is a colonial village frozen in time.
-It has been named a UNESCO World Heritage Site for its colonial architecture and well-preserved downtown.
+It has been named a UNESCO World Heritage Site for its well-preserved downtown.
 Expect beautiful, pastel-painted buildings separated by winding cobblestone streets.
-At the heart of the city lies King's Square, the picturesque main plaza containing the Town Hall, the Bermuda National Trust Museum and other historical buildings.Highlights of St. George
+At the heart of the city lies King's Square, the picturesque main plaza containing the Town Hall, the Bermuda National Trust Museum, and other historical buildings.Highlights of St. George

 Book Now If you need any more information on Bermuda cruises, do not hesitate to call our cruise experts at 1-888-665-8208.
 Looking for the cruise around the world?
 Call today and find out more about our Bahamas cruises.
 If you have a short time until you travel, then browse through our last minute cruise deals or our 3 day cruises.
 All cruises are available through our cruise experts or on our homepage.